This Guide has been revised in March of 2020 to make the lesson relevant to the 2020 Covid-19 corona virus pandemic.

-Students will understand the risks to modern society from the influenza virus and see a realistic scenario of what might occur in case of moderately lethal influenza pandemic.
-Students will learn to use the Internet to obtain information on illnesses from various websites, including www.cdc.gov from the Centers for Disease Control (CDC) and www.flu.gov from the U.S. Department of Health & Human Services (HHS).
+Students will understand the risks to modern society a from moderately lethal viral pandemic.
+Students will be able to discuss some of the ethical issues involved in responding to a pandemic.
+They will learn to use the Internet to obtain information on illnesses from various websites, including www.cdc.gov from the Centers for Disease Control (CDC) and www.flu.gov from the U.S. Department of Health & Human Services (HHS).

 Minor.
 Scenes of people dying from the flu may disturb some students.

 Tell your children that the movie is a reasonable approximation of what might occur in the case of an out-of-control influenza pandemic that is approximately 10 times more lethal than the 2020 Covid-19 corona virus pandemic.

 Tell students that the movie is a reasonable approximation of what might occur in the case of an out-of-control influenza pandemic that is approximately 10 times more lethal than the 2020 Covid-19 corona virus pandemic.
 The movie does not predict what will happen with Covid-19, unless it mutates to become a much more lethal infection.